Certificate Level 6 – Minor Award

 Diploma Level 7 – Minor Award

-SHEP is pleased to announce that this two year part-time course will commence again in UCC in September 2017.
+This two year part-time course will commence again in UCC in September 2019.

-The programme is offered every two year and is currently mid-cycle: the current group will complete their programme in Summer 2017
+The programme is offered every two years: the current group will complete their programme in Summer 2019

 The Diploma in Social and Psychological Health Studies (formerly the Diploma in Social and Personal Health Psychology) has run successfully on seven separate occasions since it was first launched.
 This fully modularised course is offered through UCC’s Centre for Continuing Adult Education under the academic leadership of the Department of Applied Social Studies and the Department of Psychology.
 The majority of the course lecturers are SHEP personnel.